VersusCenter

 Pros

-• Superior voice quality and low-latency streaming
+• Excellent voice quality and low-latency performance optimized for gaming

 Cons

-• Limited business-grade search and analytics
+• Limited search functionality across channels and older messages

 Slack